Assembly Assessment Model

 |GPS||Grammar, Punctuation and Spelling|

 A result combines all of the above principles and attaches them to a student.
-Full guidance on how to write results back to the Platform will follow soon.
+For more information on how to write results back to the Platform please get in touch.

 Components are subdivisions of results either by strand, sub-part, or individual question.
 This functionality is in private beta, so we do not yet document how we handle components.
 For more information or to discuss how components could be used with your app, please contact us at email@example.com.